 Universal Credit is a new benefit administered by the Department for Work and Pensions (DWP).
-It applies to people of working age (16-64) and aims to simplify the benefit system.
+It applies to people of working age to state pension age and aims to simplify the benefit system.
 Universal Credit will replace six benefits and tax credits:

 - Housing Benefit

 - income-related Employment Support Allowance (ESA)

 - Child Tax Credit